dsdsgithub007/DataScience-Yandex-Practicum-Repo/readme.md

 ## A. Introduction
+I am a graduate of the Data Science Professional Training program at Practicum@Yandex.

-I successfully completed 16 projects as part of the Practicum@Yandex Data Science Professional Training program.
+During this program, I successfully completed 16 projects as part of the Practicum@Yandex Data Science Professional Training program.
 [Certificate of Completion](https://code.s3.yandex.net/practicum_certificate/DS/05/Deepti_Sawhney.pdf)

 Following are the highlights of the projects: